Thousands rally in Beirut against political leaders, rot

 "We want power, we want water, we don't want rubbish in the streets.
 We want these politicians to get lost."

-Protesters mobilised after the government failed to agree on trash disposal, leaving piles of refuse stinking in the summer sun.
+Protesters mobilized after the government failed to agree on trash disposal, leaving piles of refuse stinking in the summer sun.
 Protesters say the crisis reflects the rot inside Lebanon's political system.

 Similar protests descended into violence last weekend and Prime Minister Tammam Salam threatened to resign, a move that could tip the state struggling with political deadlock and spillover from Syria into deeper turmoil.